-If a child receives a sanction of a demerit they will spend a 'reflection' period with either of the Deputy Head's for 20 minutes during a breaktime where they will answer several questions, reflecting on why they are there and what they would do differently next time.
-Their Mentor will also catch up with them to explain how they went wrong.
+If a child receives a sanction of a demerit they will spend a 'reflection' period with either of the Deputy Heads for 20 minutes during a breaktime where they will answer several questions, reflecting on why they are there and what they would do differently next time.
+Their Tutor will also catch up with them to explain how and where they went wrong.
 The child will be monitored and supported to help the child learn from his/her mistake.